atropos-tech/material-multi-picker/README.md

     //only create a dynamic suggestion if no exact match exists if ( !suggestions.map(getName).includes(inputValue) ) {
-        //set a dynamic=true flag, this lets us use a special display style for this item return [ ...suggestions, { name: inputValue, dynamic: true }];
+        // set a dynamic=true flag, this lets us use a
+        // special display style for this item return [ ...suggestions, { name: inputValue, dynamic: true }];
     }
 }